MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 ##  Workflow: Publish Python web service

 1. Download the core API swagger file.
-1. Generate the python client library. you can learn about all of the API calls you can use to publish, manage, and consume Python web services.
+1. Generate a statically generated Python client library. you can learn about all of the API calls you can use to publish, manage, and consume Python web services.
-1. Import the library.
+1. Import the library into your Python editor.
-1. Authenticate.
+1. Add authentication logic.
-1. Create a session.
+1. Create a Python session.
+1. Prepare the environment (load libraries, load data, create models, train models, generate objects, ...)
+1. Create a snapshot to preserve the environment.
-1. Publish the service.
+1. Publish the web service and embed this snapshot.

 ![Swagger Workflow](../media/o16n/api-swagger-workflow.png)